-All notifications of exceedances have been forwarded to the relevant parties and the subsequent exceedance incident report prepared by the ET was reviewed by the IEC before issuing to relevant parties.
+All notifications of exceedances and the subsequent exceedance incident report had been forwarded to the relevant parties.

-For those considered project-related freshwater and marine water exceedances, the Contractor was required to urgently review the temporary drainage management plan and implement necessary improvement to prevent runoff from the construction site to the marine and stream courses.
+For those considered project-related freshwater and marine water exceedances, the Contractor was required to critically review the temporary drainage management plan and implement necessary improvement to prevent runoff from the construction site to the marine and stream courses.
 The Contractor was also requested to rectify the situation as soon as possible.
-The water quality monitoring results revealed that the temporary drainage installed on site was insufficient.
+The water quality monitoring results revealed that the temporary drainage installed on site was insufficient and should be improved especially at concern areas.